 - Increased loads placed on covered areas or structures potentially causing damage

 - Scaffolding and fencing failure to remain grounded

 - Movement and destructing of overhead powerlines

 While high winds can be unpredictable at times, that is no excuse for not having safety measures set in place to mitigate or eliminate possible damages to equipment and crew members!
-The following is of measures you can put in place to help prevent injury and equipment damage on your job site (For the full list from the NLSCA, click here):
+The following are measures you can put in place to help prevent injury and equipment damage on your job site (For the full list from the NLSCA, click here):